 There are generally two books offered for each topic as well as a fantastic list of the top ten books for the following obsessions: ballet, dinosaurs, dogs, fairies, football, greek myths, martial arts, space, vampires, werewolves, history, detective and spies, fantasy, graphic novels, horses and King Arthur and the Round Table.
 The authors, an artist and a novelist, run a Bibliotherapy series in London and have a fantastic website where you can enter an ‘ailment’ and they will suggest a book for it.
 Of course these lists are all the authors’ own opinion and you may wonder why your favourites aren’t included.
 We’d love to hear them!

-Age Groups: you need to screen the suggested books first as they often don’t offer an age recommendation.
+Age Groups: Just note you need to screen the suggested books first as they often don’t offer an age recommendation.